Refund

 A refund is used to return funds to a customer for a transaction that has already settled.
 You can issue a refund for the full captured amount or for a partial amount.
 You can issue multiple partial refunds, but their combined total cannot exceed the original captured amount.

-Refund vs. Void: A refund is used for transactions that have settled (i.e., funds have been transferred to your account).
+Refund vs. Void: A refund is used for transactions that have SETTLED (i.e., funds have been transferred to your account).
 If a transaction has been authorized but not yet settled, you should perform a Void instead to cancel it.

 When you initiate a refund, funds are transferred from your merchant account back to the customer’s original payment method.
 Before processing, an authorization check is performed with the card issuer to ensure the customer's account is still valid.